Frequently asked questions

 For help starting this conversation, check out the Talk to Your Doctor guide.

 If you’re already managing other health conditions, it’s understandable that the last thing you may want is to add another to the list.
 But it’s important to know how certain health conditions may increase your risk for MASH.
-MASH and conditions that affect your cardiometabolic health are closely linked.
-If you live with type 2 diabetes, obesity, high blood pressure, high triglycerides (a type of fat), or low HDL (good cholesterol), ask your health care professional about whether you should be screened for MASH during your next appointment.
+MASH and conditions that affect your metabolic and heart health are closely linked.
+At your next appointment, ask your health care professional if you should be screened for MASH if you have any of the following:

 I was previously screened for MASH.
 What's next?

 If you have fatty liver disease, it may be time to check on your liver again.
-One out of 5 people with fatty liver disease and no liver scarring (fibrosis) who then developed liver scarring, progressed to advanced liver scarring in 6 years (in medical studies of 52 patients).
-Serious and potentially life-threatening consequences of MASH include the risk of heart disease or liver cancer.
-It can also include the risk of cirrhosis that can lead to liver failure or the need for a liver transplant.
+The speed of worsening varies, but some people have rapidly progressed from no scarring to advanced fibrosis in ~6 years.* Over time, MASH can cause damage to the liver and may lead to life-threatening consequences like heart attack, heart failure, stroke, liver cancer, or cirrhosis that can lead to liver failure or the need for a liver transplant.
+In fact, if not treated, MASH can shorten a person's life span.
 With regular testing, you and your health care professional can monitor your liver health and work to prevent future complications.
 The American Association for the Study of Liver Diseases recommends that, depending on risk factors, you may need to be reassessed every 1 to 3 years.

 Learn more about signs, symptoms, and risk factors for MASH.